-- 97. Common questions of law and fact exist as to all members of the Class and predominate over any questions solely affecting individual members of the Class.
-Among the questions of law and fact common to the Class are: - whether the Exchange Act was violated by Defendants' acts as alleged herein; - whether statements made by Defendants to the investing public during the Class Period misrepresented material facts about the business and financial condition of the Company; - whether Defendants' public statements to the investing public during the Class Period omitted material facts necessary to make the statements made, in light of the circumstances under which they were made, not misleading; - whether the Defendants caused the Company to issue false and misleading filings during the Class Period; - whether Defendants acted knowingly or recklessly in issuing false filings; - whether the prices of the Company securities during the Class Period were artificially inflated because of the Defendants' conduct complained of herein; and - whether the members of the Class have sustained damages and, if so, what is the proper measure of damages. - 98.
-A class action is superior to all other available methods for the fair and efficient adjudication of this controversy since joinder of all members is impracticable.
+96. Common questions of law and fact exist as to all members of the Class and predominate over any questions solely affecting individual members of the Class.
+Among the questions of law and fact common to the Class are:

+- whether the Exchange Act was violated by Defendants' acts as alleged herein; - whether statements made by Defendants to the investing public during the Class Period misrepresented material facts about the business and financial condition of Cummins; - whether Defendants' public statements to the investing public during the Class Period omitted material facts necessary to make the statements made, in light of the circumstances under which they were made, not misleading;

+- whether the Defendants caused Cummins to issue false and misleading filings during the Class Period; - whether Defendants acted knowingly or recklessly in issuing false filings; - whether the prices of Cummins securities during the Class Period were artificially inflated because of the Defendants' conduct complained of herein; and - whether the members of the Class have sustained damages and, if so, what is the proper measure of damages.

+97. A class action is superior to all other available methods for the fair and efficient adjudication of this controversy since joinder of all members is impracticable.
 Furthermore, as the damages suffered by individual Class members may be relatively small, the expense and burden of individual litigation make it impossible for members of the Class to individually redress the wrongs done to them.
 There will be no difficulty in the management of this action as a class action.

-- 99. Plaintiff will rely, in part, upon the presumption of reliance established by the fraud-on-the-market doctrine in that: - the Company's shares met the requirements for listing, and were listed and actively traded on NYSE, an efficient market; - as a public issuer, the Company filed periodic public reports; - the Company regularly communicated with public investors via established market communication mechanisms, including through the regular dissemination of press releases via major newswire services and through other wide-ranging public disclosures, such as communications with the financial press and other similar reporting services; - the Company's securities were liquid and traded with moderate to heavy volume during the Class Period; and - the Company was followed by a number of securities analysts employed by major brokerage firms who wrote reports that were widely distributed and publicly available. - 100.
-Based on the foregoing, the market for the Company's securities promptly digested current information regarding the Company from all publicly available sources and reflected such information in the prices of the shares, and Plaintiff and the members of the Class are entitled to a presumption of reliance upon the integrity of the market. - 101.
-Alternatively, Plaintiff and the members of the Class are entitled to the presumption of reliance established by the Supreme Court in Affiliated Ute Citizens of the State of Utah v.
+98. Plaintiff will rely, in part, upon the presumption of reliance established by the fraud-on-the-market doctrine in that:

+- Cummins shares met the requirements for listing, and were listed and actively traded on NYSE, an efficient market; - As a public issuer, Cummins filed periodic public reports; - Cummins regularly communicated with public investors via established market communication mechanisms, including through the regular dissemination of press releases via major newswire services and through other wide-ranging public disclosures, such as communications with the financial press and other similar reporting services;

+- Cummins' securities were liquid and traded with moderate to heavy volume during the Class Period; and - Cummins was followed by a number of securities analysts employed by major brokerage firms who wrote reports that were widely distributed and publicly available.

+99. Based on the foregoing, the market for Cummins securities promptly digested current information regarding Cummins from all publicly available sources and reflected such information in the prices of the shares, and Plaintiff and the members of the Class are entitled to a presumption of reliance upon the integrity of the market.

+100. Alternatively, Plaintiff and the members of the Class are entitled to the presumption of reliance established by the Supreme Court in Affiliated Ute Citizens of the State of Utah v.
 United States, 406 U.S. 128 (1972), as Defendants omitted material information in their Class Period statements in violation of a duty to disclose such information as detailed above.

-COUNT I

-For Violations of Section 10(b) And Rule 10b-5 Promulgated Thereunder Against All Defendants
+COUNT I For Violations of Section 10(b) And Rule 10b-5 Promulgated Thereunder Against All Defendants